terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRJointLifeDebug.md

 # BTRJointLifeDebug Function

+Debug version of BTRJointLife that returns value or exception string (instead of #VALUE on error).
 Replacement function for the Cfgena.xla!JointLife() function.
 Returns decimal value equal to the selected joint life annuity factor.

 ## Syntax